 - The policy start and end date must be valid and listed on the certificate

-- Auto liability insurance with at least $1 million worth of coverage is required if a company employee will be driving on university property.
+- Auto Liability Insurance with at least $1,000,000 worth of coverage – if a representative will be driving on University property

-- Proof of worker’s compensation coverage is required if a company employee will be working on university property.
+- Proof of WORKER’S COMPENSATION - if a company employee will be working on University property.

 - Be sure to review the Campus Alcoholic Beverage Policy (PDF).

-- If alcohol will be served, the organizer must fill out the relevant section of the campus Special Event Permit application.
+- If alcohol will be served, the organizer must complete an Alcohol Permit Request Form from UCPD.